huynguyen250896/geneSA/README.md

 - data: frame or matrix.
 It represents its rows are genomic features and its columns are samples.
 Note that samples in rows of `data` are included in your clinical data and in exactly the same order.
 Users can feed any -omics data to this parameter; e.g., gene expression, copy number alteration, methylation, or the like.
-Note that you must pre-define labels of input data.
-For example, expresison levels of genes usually are coded as highly expressed genes ("up") and lowly expressed genes ("down"), or as highly expressed genes ("up"), moderately expressed genes ("mid), and lowly expressed genes ("down").
+NOTE that you must code values/observations in input data as labels in advance.
+For example, expresison levels of genes usually are divided into highly expressed genes ("up") and lowly expressed genes ("down"), or as highly expressed genes ("up"), moderately expressed genes ("mid), and lowly expressed genes ("down").

 - time: numeric or integer column vector.
 It is overall survival time of all samples extracted from your clinical data.
 Note that samples in rows of clinical data are included in `data` and in exactly the